dtrizna/Invoke-WinSecure/README.md

-# LockedShields2019

-Windows security hardening manipulations for Microsoft infra automation during LS19.
+Was initially written in order to  automate Windows security hardening manipulations for Microsoft infrastructure during LS19.